The Last Chameleon

 We're now deep into the sixth extinction and the pain of this has accelerated.

-My second collection of writings and scribbles - The Last Chameleon - respond to this visceral sense of an ending, and the urgent need for us to create safe havens and sanctuaries for all the not-human-life that is still with us, hiding and trying desperately to hold on.
+My second collection of writings and scribbles - The Last Chameleon - respond to this visceral sense of an ending, and the urgent need for us to create safe havens and sanctuaries for all the more-than-human-life that is still with us - most of it hiding and trying desperately to hold on.

-These two Ecocide poems were published by Suffolk Poetry Society and Art Branches CIC in 2024.
+These two ecocide themed poems were published by Suffolk Poetry Society and Art Branches CIC in 2023-24.

 LOST MADAGASCAN SOLITUDE